-Dyeing Process: Dyeing the fabric means transferring the color on the textile material (yarn or final fabric.)
-Scholars have found mention of dyeing textiles as far back as 2600BCE.
+Dyeing the fabric means transferring the color to the textile material (yarn or final fabric.)
+Scholars have found mention of the dyeing process of textiles as far back as 2600 BCE.
 Yes, fabric dye is such an old process.
 Primarily, the source of dye was nature.
 The dyes/colors were extracted from animals or plants.
 Since the mid-19th century, humans have started producing artificial dyes to get a broader range of colors and also to have more long-lasting ones.

 Dyeing is a process of imparting color to textile materials like fabrics, yarns, and fibers.
 It is an ancient art and has been used by humans for thousands of years.
 Dyes come in four forms- powders, pastes, crystals, and liquid dispersions.
 They all get completely dissolved in an aqueous solution like water.
 When the textile material is dipped into it, the dye molecules get fixed on the fibers.
 The dyeing process is all about absorption and diffusion.
 Absorption is the transferring of dyes from the aqueous solution onto the fabric surface and diffusion is the dyes getting diffused into the fibers.
 Of course, the temperature and other controlling factors play a major role.
 This dyeing can be either done by hand or machine.
 Also, different kinds of dyes are used for different types of fabrics.

 For example, acid dyes are used to dye wool and silk, the basic dye is used for acrylic fabric, disperse dyes for polyester yarn, mulmul and cotton can be dyed with a variety of dyes like vat dyes, direct dyes, and modern synthetic reactive.

 Textile Pre-Treatment Process